iqual-ch/iq_geo_tracking/README.md

-# iqual Geo Tracking Module
+# Geo Tracking LimitModule

 This module adds the capability to only track visitors from a certain geographic location (Switzerland) with the Google Tag Manager.
-It sets a cookie (`iq_gt`) and fires a dataLayer event (`iq_gt_allowed`) when a trackable user is first identified.
+It sets a cookie (`gtl`) and fires a dataLayer event (`gtl_allowed`) when a trackable user is first identified.

 ## Dependecies